ttsiodras/grlib-gpl/README.md

 Hats off to the Gaisler people; for making things so easy that even a complete newbie (HW-wise) like me, can actually put the pieces together.

+**UPDATE**: Here's the [complete log](contrib/dhrystone.txt) of the execution of the Dhrystone 2.1 benchmark in my Leon3; a benchmark that I barely managed to squeeze in my puny 16KB of BlockRAM :-)